Advanced Practice Registered Nurses (APRN)

 Comments on the proposed rule were accepted through July 25, 2016.

 VA has now finished their internal review of the comments and developed a final rule.
 On September 28th, the final rule was submitted for review to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA).

 ANA will continue to monitor this process and provide additional updates as more information is received.
 Please visit RNaction.org for more information.

 Protecting Scope of Practice

 Protecting the scope of practice for nurses, particularly advanced practice registered nurses, is a major initiative at ANA.
 ANA is working together with our Constituent Member (State) Associations to help remove geographic and practice setting limitations for APRNs.
 We are still working state by state to ensure that state laws affecting Advanced Practice Registered Nurses are both fair and consistent across the country, and that your scope of practice is not unfairly limited.
-In addition to this work, we have a number of projects that ANA collaborates on to keep APRNs working to the full potential of their training.
+In addition to this work, there are a number of projects that ANA supports and collaborates on to keep APRNs working to the full potential of their training.

 - Team-Based Care: New Model or Trojan Horse? - This toolkit was created in response to organized medicine's campaign of "Physician-led team-based care," which has been used in an effort to halt Full Practice Authority (FPA) legislation in some states.

 - Coalition for Patient's Rights (CPR) - ANA is a founding member of CPR.
 This coalition of over 35 organizations underscores the fact that our work to protect the nurses' scope of practice is not a doctor v. nurse "turf war," but is critical to building effective patient-centered interdisciplinary teams.